 Yet both have another element in common.
 They are not covered in a suit: neither their faces nor their bodies.
 Perhaps this is because they aren’t married yet, or necessarily of breeding age.
 It may also be that their parents have different standards and customs for them than those of He’s.
 I also get the feeling that even though Odyssia was furious at He for the deaths caused in the Troiian War, she might be less than enthusiastic to see her son treated the way that Ene treats He.

 It is also fairly clear that both young men are going to have some issues with regards to their birthright: more than their Odyssey analogues ever had.
 Telem, for instance is not only going to have to deal with the many suitors – women and possibly Sebex – attempting to marry his “widow” mother, but instead of killing him like the suitors of The Odyssey had planned they might also want to control him: and make him the next He for breeding and political purposes.
-This may well be why it’s told in the narrative that Penelope is “hiding” him.
+This may well be why it’s told in the narrative that Penelope is “hiding” him, and perhaps the real reason why Odyssia didn’t want to go to war in the first place if she is anything like her male counterpart: save that she didn’t want anyone to know Telem was male, not even her Sebex concubine Ero whom she lets believe is “almost bleeding-aged now.”

 It is also uncertain whether not Orestes would have inherited Gamem’s rule, or even had military training from her: so it is possible his mother is attempting to take any hope of rulership and dynasty away from him and his current siblings.
 And Orestes may really get some powerful fallout from Achaean society when he kills his royal mother and her lover.
 For the first time in aeons, in Achaean Space, a man will finally kill a woman once again – even though she had also killed her spouse – and there will be mortal and divine repercussions.
 I also look forward to seeing future chapters with these two young men and seeing how they navigate this current landscape: if Athena – who seems to really favour her masculine Mentor form in this world – will continue to help Telem after engineering his biological sex with Hera, and if Athena will also aid Orestes in placating the Eumenides and perhaps create a new form of galactic law that changes up the current social order in the process.